• Menu

 Map showing the locations of each of the group of temples

-Mr Lam explained the layout of each group of temples.
+Mr Lam, our guide, explained the layout of each group of temples.
 He also advised us not to stray off the pathways, as there still could be possibilities of unexploded mines.
-The site itself is not large, just around 2km and the paths are well marked and laid out.
+The site is not large, just around 2km and the paths are well-marked and laid out.

 • H- most recent excavations to the 13th Century ruins

 • B, C and D – biggest group and most impressive 10th and 11th century.
-B1 made of stone other buildings were made from brick.
+B1 was made of stone, and other buildings were made from brick.

 • G – ruins date to the 12th century

-• E – oldest in complex dating to 4th century
+• E – oldest in complex, dating to the 4th century

 • F – 8th to 9th century and currently under renovation